SAVAA: Mitigating Hallucinations in LVLMs via Step-wise Adaptive Visual Attention Amplification: Analysis of Hallucination in the Motivation Experiment

 \subsection{How to Measure Hallucination: GPT-5-mini as a Judge vs. Rule-based Metrics}

 Accurately evaluating hallucinations in LVLMs depends critically on how hallucination is defined under the target task.
-Our motivation experiments as well as the problem setting of our paper focus on open-ended prompts such as \emph{``Describe the image''}, where models are encouraged to generate natural, narrative-style descriptions rather than strictly enumerating annotated visual entities.
-In this paper, we mainly use GPT-5-mini as a judge to decide whether a token is hallucinated (we provide the prompt template in Figure \ref{fig: gpt prompt}).
-Previous hallucination evaluation (e.g., AMBER) mainly uses rule-based metrics to flag tokens not explicitly grounded in provided annotations.
-While effective for closed-set or object-centric evaluation, we observe that such rule-based metrics tend to over-penalize benign narrative elaborations in open-ended image description tasks, leading to an inflated false negative rate.
+Our motivation experiments and the problem setting of this paper focus on open-ended prompts such as \emph{``Describe the image''}, where models are encouraged to generate natural, narrative-style descriptions rather than strictly enumerate annotated visual entities.
+Therefore, we mainly use GPT-5-mini as a token-level judge to determine whether a generated token is hallucinated; the judge prompt is provided in Figure~\ref{fig: gpt prompt}.

+Prior hallucination benchmarks such as AMBER often rely on rule-based metrics that flag tokens not explicitly grounded in the provided annotations.
+While effective for closed-set or object-centric evaluation, these metrics can over-penalize benign narrative elaborations in open-ended image description tasks, leading to inflated false positives.
+In contrast, GPT-5-mini enables a more contextual judgment: a token is considered hallucinated only when it is inconsistent with the visual input, rather than merely absent from the annotation set.
+Therefore, we use standard benchmark metrics for main evaluation and GPT-5-mini for token-level analyses in our motivation and diagnostic experiments.

-We illustrate this limitation with two representative examples (see Figures \ref{fig: rule-based-1} and \ref{fig: rule-based-2}).
-In the first example, the rule-based metric flags tokens such as \emph{rocks} and \emph{clouds} as hallucinations solely because they are absent from the provided annotations.
-However, a closer inspection of the generated description reveals that the model refers to \emph{small rocks} scattered on the beach and a sky \emph{devoid of any clouds}, both of which are accurate and scene-consistent visual descriptions rather than hallucinations.
-This highlights a fundamental limitation of rule-based evaluation, which cannot assess contextual correctness beyond annotation matching.
-In contrast, GPT-5-mini does not treat these tokens as hallucinations and instead identifies a more salient and semantically critical error: the model describes the child as being dressed in a \emph{blue and white striped shirt}, whereas the child’s upper body is in fact bare.
+Figures~\ref{fig: rule-based-1} and~\ref{fig: rule-based-2} illustrate this limitation with representative examples.
+In the first example, the rule-based metric flags tokens such as \emph{rocks} and \emph{clouds} as hallucinations simply because they are absent from the annotations.
+However, the generated description refers to \emph{small rocks} scattered on the beach and a sky \emph{devoid of any clouds}, both of which are visually consistent with the image.
+This shows that annotation matching alone cannot assess contextual correctness in open-ended descriptions.
+By contrast, GPT-5-mini does not mark these benign tokens as hallucinations and instead identifies a more salient error: the model describes the child as wearing a \emph{blue and white striped shirt}, whereas the child’s upper body is bare.